 A funny thing happened next.
 By defining themselves clearly, they set a purposeful course toward becoming the company they’d always wanted to be.
 Staff and customers finally had a concrete sense of identity regarding who they were as an organization, and results soon followed in the form of industry awards and increased revenue.

-Witnessing this outcome, leadership made it a point to continually articulate and evolve their core purpose as new clients and employees joined the fold.
+Witnessing this outcome, leadership made it a point to continually articulate and evolve their core purpose at work as new clients and employees joined the fold.
 Communication of their basic values is now a part of every one of their internal comms best practices and serves to drive their ongoing success.